mauryavishal93/CursorAI-DotsandBoxes/README.md

 └── README.md             # This file
 ```

-## Game Rules (v2.1.0)
+## Game Rules (v2.2.0)

-### Special Line Rule
-- A special line is granted **only** when the dice roll is 1 **and** there are more than 5 boxes left on the board.
-- When there are exactly 5 boxes left and a 1 is rolled, a popup appears: "Special Line Ended!
-No one will get special lines for dice roll 1 anymore."
-- When there are 4 or fewer boxes left, no special line is granted for any dice roll.
-- Special lines are **not** granted for any other dice value.
+### Lucky Draw (Two Players only)
+- When a player rolls a 6 in Two Players mode, a Lucky Draw spinning wheel appears with random effects:
+  - **"Bonus stroke! +1 line"** - Player gets 1 extra line to draw immediately
+  - **"Double down!
+Roll again (adds)"** - Player gets an extra dice roll after finishing current lines
+  - **"Oops!
+Your turn just vanished"** - Player's remaining lines are set to 0, turn passes immediately
+  - **"Sneak attack!
+Opponent skips"** - Opponent's next turn will be skipped
+  - **"Better Luck Next time."** - No effect (appears multiple times on the wheel)

+**Important Notes:**
+- Lucky Wheel can only be triggered once per turn (even with extra rolls)
+- Extra rolls from "Double down" are granted after completing current lines
+- Turn skipping effects apply on the next turn cycle

+### Core Gameplay Features
+- **Dice Rolling System** - Roll dice to determine how many lines you can draw
+- **Special Line Feature** - Rolling a 1 grants a special line (when >5 boxes remain)
+- **Square Completion** - Complete squares to earn points and continue your turn
+- **Turn Management** - Turn switches when you run out of lines to draw
+- **AI Opponent** - Intelligent AI in Single Player mode with strategic gameplay

+### Game Modes
+- **Single Player** - Play against an intelligent AI opponent
+- **Two Players** - Local multiplayer with Lucky Draw wheel on dice roll 6
+- **Online Multiplayer** - Real-time online play with lobby system

-### Popups
+### Popups & Messages
-- Special Line! — You rolled a 1 and have a special line available (if >5 boxes left).
+- **Special Line!** — You rolled a 1 and have a special line available (if >5 boxes left)
-- Special Line Ended! — No one will get special lines for dice roll 1 anymore (when 5 boxes left).
+- **Special Line Ended!** — No one will get special lines for dice roll 1 anymore (when 5 boxes left)
-- Game Over! — Shown when the game ends.
+- **Game Over!** — Shown when the game ends
-- Roll the Dice First! — Shown if you try to draw a line before rolling the dice.
+- **Roll the Dice First!** — Shown if you try to draw a line before rolling the dice
-- Special Line Used! — Shown when you use your special line.
+- **Special Line Used!** — Shown when you use your special line
+- **Lucky Draw Messages** — Various messages for Lucky Wheel outcomes
 - Game Start! — Shown at the start of the game.

 ### Version
-- Current version/tag: **2.1.0**
+- Current version/tag: **2.2.0**

 ### Basic Gameplay
 1. Players take turns drawing horizontal or vertical lines between adjacent dots